artsy/Swift-at-Artsy/Informed/Lesson Three/README.md

 ## Closures

 A "closure" is a difficult term to define precisely because to different people, the term connotes different ideas and different amounts of precision.
-For _this_ lesson, we're going to define closures as code that is can be referred to and invoked, but that _isn't_ a function.
+For _this_ lesson, we're going to define closures as code that can be referred to and invoked, but that _isn't_ a function.

 Closures have a place in most modern programming languages, even if they're called by a different name.
 For example, Javascript has anonymous functions.